How to Overcome Public Speaking FearSarah Denholm

 How many times have you told yourself that you need to do something about your fear of public speaking?
 And you do nothing.

 Or maybe it’s been suggested that you get help to work on your fear by an employer, a business associate, or even your life partner.
 I even had a client recently come to me because a public speaking trainer (brought in for a workplace professional development day) told him “you really need to do something about your fear – it’s affecting your credibility”…without giving him any ideas on how to fix it.
-Oh no, I forgot this part: he told him to “just relax!”.
+Oh, he did make one suggestion: he told the fearful man to “just relax!”.
 Do you find that advice helpful when you’re completely stressing out?
 Me neither!

 So you tell yourself you need to improve, or you hear it from other people – and you agree that it’s a very good idea.
 Then you do nothing.
 (Sometimes for years.)